 Battery-operated light sticks will shine until the battery dies, which is highly dependent upon the size of the light and strength of the battery.
 LED light sticks powered by lithium-ion batteries operate continuously from 12 to 36 hours, depending upon the stick and battery size.
 With battery-operated lights, you have the option to pack extras to lengthen your illumination time.

 Solar: Most solar-powered light sticks aren’t bright enough to use as a beacon, but they’re a natural choice for tagging your gear or marking a path.
 Their soft glow and waterproof design make them a natural fit for divers.
 Most solar-powered lights are designed to glow for up to 10 hours, but their duration and brightness can be unpredictable.
-Solar lights are best for illuminating a shelter rather than using as a beacon.
+Solar lights are best for illuminating a shelter rather than for use as a beacon.

 Since they’re charged by the sun, solar light sticks are reusable.
 However, the charge tends to drain during storage, and the sticks take time to recharge, so don’t plan on using them to respond to a crisis.